What does an Apple Watch do – Apple Watch features (2025)

 • ECG monitoring (on Watch Series 4, 5, and 6 only);

-• Measure blood oxygen level (series 6)
+• Level of Blood oxygen measurements (series 6)

 • GPS tracking of workouts (on GPS versions);